fino-digital/hacktoberfest/README.md

-## Hacktoberfest Kassel
+## Hacktoberfest Meetup Kassel

+It's Hacktoberfest 2017!
+Let's celebrate open source over food, drinks, learning, and great company!

-We at [fino digital](https://fino.digital/) are proud to announce that we are organizing a meetup for this year's *Hacktoberfest*!
+We at [fino digital](https://fino.digital/) are proud to announce that we are organizing a meetup for this year's Hacktoberfest!

 ### Where